Temporary residence permit

 Do I need to legalize the documents?

-Document copies and documents issued by foreign states (except for the passport) must be legalized or certified with an Apostille (except for the documents issued in Estonia, Russia, Latvia, Moldova and Ukraine) and translated into the Lithuanian language.
+Document copies and documents issued by foreign states (except for the passport) must be legalized or certified with an Apostille (except for the documents issued in Russia, Moldova, Ukraine, Latvia and Estonia) and translated into the Lithuanian language.
 The list of the states whose official documents must be certified with an Apostille is available on the website of the Ministry of Foreign Affairs of the Republic of Lithuania.
 Documents issued by other countries must be legalized (certified twice – by the responsible institution of the country which issued the document or by a diplomatic mission and by the Ministry of Foreign Affairs of the Republic of Lithuania).
 More information about legalizing documents.

 How long will it take to process my application?

-A foreigner’s application for the issuance of the temporary residence permit must be considered not later than within 4 months from the lodging of the application, and if applied on an urgent basis – not later than within 2 months from the date of submission of the application.
+A foreigner’s application for the issuance of the temporary residence permit must be considered not later than within 3 months from the lodging of the application, and if applied on an urgent basis – not later than within 45 calendar days from the date of submission of the application.
 On some grounds temporary residence permits are issued faster.

 More information about documents (depending on the grounds of arrival) can be found on the website of the Migration department.

 Source: Migration Department